The Lowdown on the Best Places Where to Eat in Little Rock

 Born and raised in Arkansas, with a banking and finance degree, Chef Abernathy was at the right place at the right time when he was hired to work with the company that owned TGIFridays in the 70’s.
 He spent time in Texas learning about the restaurant business and later, moved to San Antonio, where fell in love with the area and the food.

-Juanita’s is closed now but while I was in town, I heard several Little Rockers refer to it fondly.
+A few years and a lot of restaurant openings later, Abernathy returned home to Arkansas with that love of Tex Mex and created one of Little Rock’s most successful and most famous Mexican restaurants, Juanita’s.
+Even though it’ closed now I heard several Little Rockers refer to it fondly while I was in town.
 Apparently the food, the unique addition of live music and some of the bands that played there are gone but never to be forgotten.

-Focusing on fresh and locally sourced food, Red Door serves modern southern cuisine.
-I’m talking cat head biscuits and gravy y’all, in a homey, comfortable atmosphere featuring a patio, a fun bar area and brunch every day – yes! – except Monday.
-Dinner is served every day except Sunday.
+Focusing on fresh and locally sourced food, besides cheese dip, Red Door serves modern southern cuisine that and brunch seven days a week – with cat head biscuits and gravy y’all.
+All of this is done in a homey, comfortable atmosphere that includes a patio and a fun bar area.
+And if brunch isn’t your thing join them for dinner every day except Sunday.

 Lost Forty Brewing

-Since they were unable to find the land, some lucky landowner kept that impressive 40 acres of pristine Arkansas forest just as it was.
-No one really knows if the legend is true but you have to admit it’s a great name for a brewery.
+Since they were unable to find the land, one very lucky landowner was able to keep that impressive forty acres of pristine Arkansas forest just as it was.
+No one really knows if the legend is true but you have to admit it’s a great name for a brewery and a great story.
+I told you Little Rock had interesting stories.

-Since it is a brewery, you might not think Lost Forty is one of the places where to eat in Little Rock but make no mistake about it – the food is as good as the beer.
+Since it’s a brewery, you might not expect Lost Forty to be one of the best places where to eat in Little Rock but it’s one of those special kind of breweries – the kind where the food is as good as the beer.

-Serving pub fare with a few surprises and even brunch, Lost Forty is the ideal spot for a sit down meal or just a beer and a snack.
-The smoked jalapeno pimento cheese is one of the best I’ve ever had. sandwiches, burgers and pizza are also on the menu.
+Serving pub fare with a few surprises and even brunch – unique for a brewery – Lost Forty is the ideal spot for a sit down meal or just a brew and a snack.
+The smoked jalapeno pimento cheese is one of the best I’ve ever had.
+The menu also feature tasty sandwiches, burgers and pizza.
+They also recently added their take of a taco stand slash brewery at Camp Taco.

 World Cheese Dip Championship

-Now we’ve come full circle to the reason I went to Arkansas to begin with, cheese dip.
+Now we’ve come full circle to the reason I originally went to Arkansas to begin with – cheese dip.
 You may be wondering how that worked out.
-The World Cheese Dip Championship was held outside, near the lively Little Rock Riverfront.
+The World Cheese Dip Championship, held outside, near the lively Little Rock Riverfront was so much fun!

-Twenty nine booths served up who knows how many gallons of cheese dip.
-Over 80k tortilla chips were cut, fried and bagged for the occasion.
+Twenty nine booths serving up who knows how many gallons of cheese dip with over 80k tortilla chips, cut, fried and bagged for the occasion by volunteers.
 Those chips fed double the amount of people than the previous year.

 Since the Championship is also open to amateurs, I’m not going to lie, there were a few misses.
 Some tried to get too fancy.
 Some seemed to think that really hot peppers were the way to go.
 All in all, there were more hits than misses and I had a great time consuming way too much cheese.

-Interestingly one of the winners was the Capital Bar + Grill, located in the the Capital Hotel and across from the One Eleven restaurant.
+Interestingly one of the winners was the Capital Bar & Grill.
 I sampled their version and it was really, really good.
 Just the right ratio of cheese to liquid and heat.
 I’m not quite sure it was Red Door good but I think I’ll need another visit just to make sure.

 Where to Eat in Little Rock Roundup

-My trip might have been hosted by the Little Rock CVB but all opinions on food and cheese dip are definitely my own.
+My trip first trip might have been hosted by the Little Rock CVB but all opinions on food and cheese dip are definitely my own.
 Little Rock hasn’t seen the last of me.
-I’m always plotting my return.
+I’m always plotting my return and make a point to stop every time I road trip across I-40 to see my daughter in Nevada.
+Not to mention, I love stopping because there are so many things to do in Little Rock.

+What’s your favorite restaurant in Little Rock?
 What restaurant should I try next?
-What’s your favorite restaurant in Little Rock?
+What restaurant should I try next?
 Please let me know in the comments so I can add it to my list.